Geometric aspects of representation theory for {DG} algebras: answering a question of Vasconcelos: DG Modules

-\begin{defn} Let $A$ be a DG $R$-algebra.
-A DG $A$-module $M$ is \emph{bounded below} if $M_n=0$ for all $n\ll 0$; it is \emph{bounded} if $M_n =0$ when $|n| \gg 0$; it is \emph{degree-wise finite} if $M_i$ is finitely generated over $A_0$ for each $i$; it is \emph{homologically bounded below} if the total homology module $\HH(M)$ is bounded below; it is \emph{homologically bounded} if $\HH(M)$ is bounded; it is \emph{homologically degree-wise finite} if each $\HH_0(A)$-module $\HH_n(M)$ is finitely generated; and it is \emph{homologically finite} if it is homologically both bounded and degree-wise finite.
-The full subcategory of $\catd(A)$ whose objects are the homologically bounded below DG $A$-modules is denoted $\catd_+(A)$. \end{defn}
+The DG $A$-module $M$ is \emph{bounded below} if $M_n=0$ for all $n\ll 0$; it is \emph{degree-wise finite} if $M_i$ is finitely generated over $A_0$ for each $i$; it is \emph{homologically bounded} if $\HH_i(M)=0$ for $|i|\gg 0$; it is \emph{homologically degree-wise finite} if each $\HH_0(A)$-module $\HH_n(M)$ is finitely generated; and it is \emph{homologically finite} if it is homologically both bounded and degree-wise finite.

-Here we discuss one type of resolution for DG modules.
-See Section~\ref{sec111103a} for a discussion of other kinds of resolutions.